Sole Trader or Limited Company?

 Advantages and disadvantages

 As with all major business decisions, there are pros and cons to each option.
-Here are some of the key advantages and disadvantages of freelancing as a sole trader, rather than through a limited company:
+Here are some of the key advantages and disadvantages of trading as a sole trader, rather than through a limited company:

 Sole trader / self employed – a' life more simple' and an easy way to start in business